2025 Conference

 The BAM Wellbeing Tree

-• Suggest initiatives you, your manager, institutions or policy makers might take to promote mental wellness at work.
+• Suggest initiatives you, your manager, institutions or policy makers might take to promote all forms of wellbeing at work.

-• Tell us what we at BAM could be doing to encourage leaders and policy makers to move the dial on mental wellbeing.
+• Tell us what we at BAM could be doing to encourage leaders and policy makers to move the dial on work related wellbeing and positive mental health.

 • What will you personally do differently to improve yours and others’ wellbeing?